NeoVier/LFC01/README.md

 Grammars, Regular Expressions, Context-Free Grammars and Stack Automata.

 1. Reading, writing and editing AF, GR and ER
-2. Converting AFND (with and without epsilon)
+2. Converting AFND (with and without epsilon) to AFD
 3. Converting AFD to GR and GR to AFND
 4. Recognizing sentences in AF
 5. Minimizing AFD